b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 Again.
 This may look like a lot of work to do, but don't freak out, do it one point at a time, look at the instructions (they are pretty precise on purpose).
-If you get stuck, take a sneak peak at the solution and continue once you get back on the track.
+If you get stuck, take a sneak peak at the solution and continue on your own once you get back on the track.

 ### Exercise 3 {#sec:compare_contin_data_ex3}

 Let's cool down after the last two demanding exercises.

 In this task I want you to write the function `getPValUnpairedTest(v1::Vector{<:Real}, v2::Vector{<:Real})::Float64`.
-The function accepts two vectors runs an unpaired test and returns the p-value.
+The function accepts two vectors, runs an unpaired test and returns the p-value.

 The function should check the: